Submit your National Fossil Day artwork or photograph to the 2016 contest.

 Winning Art and Photographs?

-The winning artworks and photographs for each category, and the 6 entries chosen to be National Fossil Candidates, will appear on the National Fossil Day website starting on or after October 15th, 2014.
-Check the National Fossil Day website to see if your work has been selected!
+The winning artworks and photographs for each category will appear on the National Fossil Day website starting on or after National Fossil Day.
+Check the National Fossil Day website to see if your artwork has been selected!
 To see last year's winners, click here.

 If you have any problems or questions regarding the art contest, please contact the National Fossil Day staff at National_Fossil_Day@nps.gov.
 We look forward to your feedback!